100 Mile House: Climate

 100 Mile House has a humid continental climate (Köppen Dfb) with mild summers combined with cool nights, along with cold, but not very cold winters for its latitude.
 In spite of the moderation that comes from its relative proximity to the Pacific Ocean, extreme winter temperatures can occasionally occur, with a record low of -48 C. 100 Mile House is located in a rain shadow of the coastal mountains, resulting in reduced precipitation, much of it falling as snow.

 Sports

 100 Mile House is home to the 100 Mile House Wranglers who play hockey in the Kootenay International Junior Hockey League.
-They are a junior 'B' team and play their home games at the South Cariboo Rec Centre.
+They are a junior 'A' team and play their home games at the South Cariboo Rec Centre.

+Education

+School District 27 Cariboo-Chilcotin operates 100 Mile Elementary School.